December 6, Reading 1 – 2 Chronicles 36

 Please help us see today what You want for us, what You wanted for the exiles returning.

-Please fix within us a steady and sure hope in Your steadfast love and faithfulness – That You are Sovereign.
+Please fix within us a steady and sure hope in Your steadfast love and faithfulness – In Your sovereignty at work in our lives.

 Amen.